The Three Peaks of Yorkshire

 Are you looking for a challenge?

-Are you looking to enter an organised or charity Yorkshire 3 Peaks in 2010?
+Are you looking to enter an organised or charity Yorkshire 3 Peaks in 2012 or 2013?

-Organised events are available for teams of 4 walkers, at £30 per person (no fundraising requirement) so you may raise funds for any charity or good cause of your choice - or none at all.
-Various dates through 2010.
-Please visit the Open Challenge 2010 Series website.
+Organised events are available for individual walkers, teams of up to 4 walkers, or teams of up to 6 with a mountain guide from £25 each (no fundraising requirement) so you may raise funds for any charity or good cause of your choice - or none at all.
+Various dates as listed above.

 Organise your own?
 The Yorkshire Three Peaks Challenge Route.